Cadasta/cadasta-docs/en/08-XLSForms.md

 3. Identify where each question should go.
 Is this question about a party, location, relationship, or something else?

-Once you've thought this through, you can start adding your questions in their appropriate section.
+Once you've thought this through, you can start adding your questions to their appropriate section.

 Before uploading your questionnaire to your project, check to make sure that:

 * all of your data entry `types` match those listed on [XLSForm](http://xlsform.org/#question-types) and are spelled correctly.
 * all of your `names` are lowercase and contain no spaces.
 * all of your `list_names` in the Choices tab match the name you've given to your dropdowns in the Survey tab.
+* all of your `form_ids` are distinct, contain no spaces, and start with a lowercase letter.

 Simple misspellings and formatting inconsistencies can cause errors when it's time to collect data.
 For this reason, we highly recommend testing your data collection before heading out to the field.

-If you're having trouble with your custom form, don't hesistate to [contact us](cadasta.org/contact/) at any time - we're here to help you get your data collection just right.
+If you're having trouble with your questionnaires, don't hesistate to [contact us](cadasta.org/contact/) at any time - we're here to help you get your data collection just right.